tran-rickydragon/CIS-4339-Project/README.md

 # CIS-4339-Project
 Semester long project for CIS 4339 Enterprise Applications Development.
 Here I have the code from the project since the original repository is private.
+This is a full stack application.
+Backend was created with JavaScript and MongoDB to store data.
+Frontend was created with Vue.js.